J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/Abuse.ch/URLHaus.md

 ## 🧪 Example Scenario (TryHackMe Exercise)

+Question 1: From the statistics page on URLHaus, what malware-hosting network has the ASN number AS14061?

 During the TryHackMe exercise, I investigated a malicious URL by searching its **ASN number** on URLHaus.
 Although initially I had trouble locating the ASN section, I successfully identified the hosting provider as **DIGITALOCEAN-ASN**.